 Although the Prairie Style was created to meld with the mid-western landscape, its attributes are remarkably consistent with the features of the Craftsman Style here on the west coast.
-Both emphasize natural materials, horizontal proportions and a kinship with the earth.
+Both emphasize natural materials, horizontal proportions, and a kinship with the earth.
 All Prairie Style Homes reflect Wright's obsession with "breaking up the box".

 Historically, single level Prairie Style Homes were uncommon, sometimes falling into the Usonian Style.
-Single level Prairie Style Homes will generally require additional architectural enhancements such as large fireplace/chimney elements, 4' roof overhangs, use of masonry, stucco or other materials to enhance the horizontality essential to the Style.
+Single level Prairie Style Homes will generally require additional architectural enhancements such as large fireplace/chimney elements, 4' roof overhangs, use of masonry, stucco, or other materials to enhance the horizontality essential to the Style.
 A step up in roof massing is encouraged.

-- ☐ Complex massing usually two stories with one story wings - ☐ Low-pitched hipped roofs with large over-hanging boxed in eaves, generally 3' 4' overhangs - ☐ Emphasis on horizontal planes - Massive square porch columns - ☐ Casement style windows grouped in bands - Contrasting wood trim and caps on porches, piers, balconies and chimneys - ☐ Interior finishes, trim and proportions echo exterior materials and details
+- ☐ Complex massing usually two stories with one story wings

+- ☐ Low-pitched hipped roofs with large over-hanging boxed in eaves, (typically 36"+)

+- ☐ Emphasis on horizontal planes

+- Massive square porch columns

+- ☐ Casement style windows grouped in bands

+- ☐ Contrasting wood trim and caps on porches, piers, balconies, and chimneys

+- ☐ Large fireplace, chimney element